-Taking a cue from Ruth, when our oldest son saved up money to buy yet another giant LEGO set, we convinced him to use that money to pay the unaccompanied minor fee for a plane ticket to visit his cousins instead (we used airline points to pay for the flight itself).
+Taking a cue from Ruth, when our oldest son was 10, and he saved up money to buy yet another giant LEGO set, we convinced him to use that money to pay the unaccompanied minor fee for a plane ticket to visit his cousins instead (we used airline points to pay for the flight itself).

 Big Adventures.
 Researching for this article has left me amazed at the grand adventures some families undertake.
 The Smith family has traveled to over 40 countries as a family.
 They write about it and share lots of travel tips, including family travel guides for destinations from their home in Salt Lake City to Australia at ourfamilypassport.com.
 You can also listen to a fun podcast with their tips and stories at Family Looking Up.

 Josie, a friend of mine from high school, and her her husband and three kids are on year three of one of the biggest family adventures of all—a 10-year sailing trip around the world.
-Read about their adventurous life at afamilyafloat.com.
+To read a profile of Josie’s adventurous life, click here.